 Self-insured retentions must be declared to and approved by the Entity.
-At the option of the Entity, the Owner/Operator shall provide coverage to reduce or eliminate such self-insured retentions as respects the Entity, its officers, officials, employees, and volunteers; or the Owner/Operator shall provide evidence satisfactory to the Entity guaranteeing payment of losses and related investigations, claim administration, and defense expenses.
+The Entity may require the Owner/Operator to purchase coverage with a lower retention or provide proof of ability to pay losses and related investigations, claim administration, and defense expenses within the retention.
 The policy language shall provide, or be endorsed to provide, that the self-insured retention may be satisfied by either the named insured or Entity.

 - A. The Aviation Liability or General Liability policy is to contain, or be endorsed to contain, the following provisions: - 1.
 The Entity, its officers, officials, employees, and volunteers are to be covered as additional insureds with respect to liability arising out of work or operations - 2.
-For any claims related to this project, the Owner's/Operator's insurance coverage shall be primary insurance coverage at least as broad as ISO CG 20 01 04 13 as respects the Entity, its officers, officials, employees, agents, and volunteers.
+For any claims related to this project, the Owner's/Operator's insurance coverage shall be primary and non-contributory insurance coverage at least as broad as ISO CG 20 01 04 13 as respects the Entity, its officers, officials, employees, agents, and volunteers.
 Any insurance or self-insurance maintained by the Entity, its officers, officials, employees, agents, or volunteers shall be excess of the Owner's/Operator's insurance and shall not contribute with it.
+This requirement shall also apply to any Excess or Umbrella liability policies.